michaeljones145236/rbtoar/README.md

     Full verbosity can have a large performance impact, as it computes certain expensive quantities each iteration so as to provide more information for troubleshooting.
   - `check_singular` is whether to check if the QEP is numerically singular or not.
 The default value is `false`, because it is a potentially expensive test that may fail to detect nonsingularity.
+  - `give_up` specifies how many restarts to allow before terminating the algorithm without finishing, i.e. "giving up".
+When this happens, the algorithm will still return whatever it was able to find and raise a warning.
+The default is to allow (a reasonably generous) 10 restarts.
+If the algorithm does not succeed within 10 restarts, it is unlikely it ever will without changes to other parameters (like `req`, `tol`, `kℓₘₐₓ`) especially for low values of `tol`.

 ### Returns
   - `λ`: array of approximate eigenvalues.